Last Updated on June 11, 2018

 - Another way to ensure that you’re understood is to include transitions.
 An article without transitions lacks coherence.
 It clunks along from one idea to the next.
 It can be very confusing to read.
 We can help the reader move from one sentence to the next by adding transitions.
 Transitions are used to add an idea, to provide an example, to make a comparison and/or to signal the approach of the ending.
 Words and phrases like also, another, for instance, for example, however, on the other hand, as a result, therefore, and in conclusion are all transitions.
 Carefully placed they will help your reader understand exactly what you’re saying.
 Follow these steps and you will be well on your way toward producing clearly written articles that your readers will be able to follow and understand.

-Number 5 – How to Develop Your Article Using Subtopic Sentences
+Number 5 – How to Develop Your Article Using Subtopic Sentences- Excerpt from How to Write an Article Handbook:

-This article will show you how to easily develop a compelling short article in a relatively short period of time using subtopic sentences.
+This article from the how to write an article handbook will show you how to easily develop a compelling short article in a relatively short period of time using subtopic sentences.
 Subtopic sentences are lead-in sentences that allow you to easily support your main idea (aka your topic sentence).
 Consider the following topic sentence; The Godfather is the greatest movie of all time.

 How can I support this topic sentence?
 I can begin with my first subtopic sentence (to which I’ve added a few statistics); For one thing it won three Academy Awards including Best Actor, Best Picture and Best Screenplay, and it was nominated in 8 other categories.